DeterminateSystems/hydra-github-jobsets-generator/README.md

 ### Recap

 When the `.jobsets` jobset evaluates and builds you should now see a jobset for every open PR.
-This jobset will re-evaluate every 300 seconds (5 minutes.)
+This jobset will re-evaluate every 300 seconds (5 minutes).